 - In Eragon, Dragons have Eldunari which is essentially their souls.
 A dragon can expel their Eldunari but remain in control of their bodies.
 When their bodies die their consciousness is transferred to the Eldunari, where it remains until someone destroys it.

-- In the short story Learning To Be Me, everyone has a tiny neural network computer implanted into their brain.
+- In Greg Egan's short story Learning To Be Me, everyone has a tiny neural network computer implanted into their brain.
 As the people grow, the computer constantly corrects itself to mimic their brain's responses.
 At a certain age, many people choose to remove their brains, making the tiny computer this trope.

 - In the Dragoncrown War series, Big Bad Chytrine has a soulstone because she's half-dragon, and dragons can naturally create them.
 However, in order to protect it, she swallowed it, making it part of her being and rendering her nearly impossible to kill unless her dragon form is torn open and someone pulls it out.